 • Work with them to find a new hobby or interest if activities they previously participated in are now difficult.

-• Remind them to ask for extra help if they need it, let them know they aren’t a burden and you’re there to assist.
+• Remind them to ask for extra help if they need it, let them know they aren’t a burden, and you’re there to assist.

 By working on a relationship of trust and support, caring for your loved one will be easier as they will feel more comfortable to ask for the assistance they need.
 Accepting the limitations associated with arthritis and discovering new interests and opportunities are made better with a solid support network.
 Showing your loved one you’re there for them both physically and emotionally will make navigating their condition easier.
-Understanding how arthritis affects their life will encourage a stronger relationship for both of you.
+Understanding how arthritis affects their lives will encourage a stronger relationship for both of you.